MrLightgun/MOnSieurSindenDriver/README.md

 Go to scripts on the MiSTer main menu, select "LightgunStart-Default" click a button on your gamepad after it has started up.

-Or on the console you can manually do:
+Or on the console you can manually do: cd /home/alarm/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick
+./LightgunDriver joystick

 or (medium resource)
+cd /home/alarm/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick mediumresource
+./LightgunDriver joystick mediumresource

 or (low resource)
+cd /home/alarm/Lightgun/
-/media/fat/Lightgun/./LightgunDriver joystick lowresource
+./LightgunDriver joystick lowresource

-(On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick ) Check all the startup messages that there is no errors.

 2) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
 Scroll through MiSTer settings, go backwards on joypad to System Settings -> Define joystick buttons